jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 The second part of my talk will be some of my tips for creating excellent support resources.

-So quick benefits overview.
 The heavy ass weight approach creates badass users, helps us connect with them at scale, and also helps us build incredibly talented teams.

-So let's get started.
+So let's get started with creating badass users.

 ## Heavy Ass Weights => Badass Users